dsloyer/ez-kubeadm/README.md

 * Kubeadm is the tool used to deploy the cluster.
 * vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox.
 * bash scripts manage the process, perform further operations on the cluster nodes, providing a seamless experience.
-* To better support multiple kubernetes configurations, We modify the kubeconfig files, gather them in a single directory, and set the KUBECONFIG env var based on the contents of that directory.
+* To better support multiple kubernetes configurations, we modify the kubeconfig files, gather them in a single directory, and set the KUBECONFIG env var based on the contents of that directory.

 The Kubernetes VMs can be either Ubuntu (by default; CentOS is easily selected via runtime parameter).
 Currently supporting any of five networking alternatives, a CNI network is selected via environment variable --